-Insurance comes in may forms: health, life, homeowners, renters, the list is long.
-However, all of these policies have a commonality. they all have limits on the protections they provide, and those limits can be exhausted given the right (or wrong) unfortunate circumstances.
-For that, people turn to umbrella insurance.
+Insurance policies come in may forms: health, life, homeowners, renters, the list is long.
+However, all of these policies have a commonality. they all have limits on the protections they provide, and those liability limits can be exhausted given the right (or wrong) unfortunate circumstances.
+For that, people turn to an umbrella policy.

 What Is Umbrella Insurance

 Insurance is often thought of as a financial safety net should an accident happen.
 If a person is in a car accident, auto insurance will cover the cost of repairs.
-Umbrella insurance can be thought of as a safety net below the safety net.
-If the same car accident above damages multiple vehicles, it’s possible (even likely) that the standard auto policy won’t cover the cost of all of those repairs, in which case the policyholder is liable for the remainder.
-This is where umbrella insurance comes in.
-Umbrella insurance offers additional personal liability coverage to your home, auto, or other liability insurance, should those primary policies not be sufficient enough to cover an accident for which you are at fault.
+Umbrella insurance cover can be thought of as a safety net below the safety net.
+If the same auto accident above damages multiple vehicles or someone else, it’s possible (even likely) that the standard auto insurance policy won’t cover the cost of all of those repairs and medical bills, in which case the policyholder is liable for the remainder.
+This is where umbrella insurance policy comes in.
+Umbrella insurance can help to offer additional personal liability coverage to your home, auto, or other liability insurance, should those primary policies not be sufficient enough to cover an accident for which you are at fault.

 How Does Umbrella Insurance Work